Detroit Diesel DD13 — 12.8L Inline-6

 Why DD13 Fleets Should Run Oil Analysis

-A $25–$40 oil analysis sample measures the metrics that matter on the DD13:
+A basic oil analysis sample checks the numbers that matter:

 DD13 EGR Cooler — The Failure to Watch